 Utilization The best estimate of the mean physical layer network utilization on this interface during this sampling interval, in hundredths of a percent.

-Auto-refresh: Check this box to refresh the page automatically.
+Auto-refresh Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-Level: Updates the table, starting from the first entry in the History table, i.e., the entry with the lowest History
+EV In the starting from the first entry in the History table, i.e., the entry with the lowest History